What is a hoarding and why is it required?

 How do I apply for a hoarding?

-If you would like to apply to erect a hoarding please complete submit an application via Council's Online Development Hub.
+If you would like to apply to erect a hoarding please complete submit an application via the NSW Planning Portal.

-Please ensure that your application includes details/plans of the proposed hoarding to be used.
-Your application should also show the location of the hoarding around the property on a site plan, the height of the fence and detail the expected timeframe that the hoarding will be in place.
+Please ensure that your application includes details/plans of the proposed hoarding to be used including a sketch of the proposed layout of the footpath area with an area nominated for pedestrian access.
+Your application should also show the location of the hoarding around the property on a site plan, and show the height of the fence.